felix-hilden/sphinx-codeautolink/docs/src/reference.rst

 -------------
 Available configuration values in ``conf.py``:

-- :code:`codeautolink_concat_blocks: str`: Default behavior for code example concatenation.
-Concatenated code blocks are treated as a continuous source, so that imports and statements in previous blocks affect later blocks.
-  Value must be one of:

-  - "none" - no concatenation (default)
-  - "section" - blocks between titles
-  - "file" - all blocks in the current file

 - :code:`codeautolink_autodoc_inject: bool`: Inject a :code:`code-refs` table
   to the end of all autodoc definitions.
 Defaults to :code:`True`.